Telephone number if you want to be on the program today, 800-282-2882.

 And we've talked about this on the program before, although not quite in this detail.

-But it I forget who did it.
+But I forget who did it.

-And it was that they could not possibly allow for it to stand That he'd been killed by communists.
+And it was that they could not possibly allow for it to stand that he'd been killed by communists.

-Because the Democrat Party, even then was sympathetic to communists.
+Because the Democrat Party, even then, was sympathetic to communists.

 It just didn't work.

-They had to come up with a substitute.
+So it had to be, they had to come up with a substitute.

-They had to come up with some other reason why Oswald did it.
+They had to come up with some other reason why Oswald did it, why he was able to do it.

-And so they came up with this extremist, radical right-wing bigot culture in Texas.
+And so they came up with this extremist, radical, right-wing, bigot culture in Texas.

 Three days after the assassination, a New York Times editorial called Spiral of Hate identified JFK's killer as a spirit.